holochain/syn/packages/store/README.md

 const documentStore = new DocumentStore(synStore, textEditorGrammar, rootHash);

-// Create the workspace for the document const workspaceStore = new documentStore.createWorkspace( 'main', documentStore.rootHash // The initial commit for the workspace );
+// Create the workspace for the document const workspaceHash = new documentStore.createWorkspace( 'main', documentStore.rootHash // The initial commit for the workspace );